-- There is imminent danger of serious physical harm to the student or others. - b.
-There is imminent danger of significant property damage, - The student is unable or unwilling to meet with the associate dean of academic affairs, - d.
-The student refuses to complete the mandatory evaluation; or - The director of student services, the associate dean of academic affairs, or the dean of the School of Divinity determines such other exceptional circumstances exist that suspension is warranted.
+- a.
+There is imminent danger of serious physical harm to the student or others, - b.
+There is imminent danger of significant property damage, - c.
+The student is unable or unwilling to meet with the associate dean of academic affairs, - d.
+The student refuses to complete the mandatory evaluation; or - e.
+The assistant dean of admissions and student services, the associate dean of academic affairs, or the dean of the School of Divinity determines such other exceptional circumstances exist that suspension is warranted.